TAEB/TAEB/README.md

 If `perl` doesn't find the installed modules you may need to set the `$PERL5LIB` environment variable to where you placed them.

+## Debug commands

+TAEB ships with a number of debug commands.
+Typing `?` will list them for you.

 # Hacking on TAEB

 If you're sufficiently inspired by TAEB, we'd love to have you onboard!
 The